-Below, please take a look at some of the best-selling digital pianos currently on sale at Amazon (and see how well these pianos stack up to the Roland pianos we will discuss throughout today’s article):
+Below, please take a look at some of the best-selling digital pianos currently on sale online (and see how well these pianos stack up to the Roland pianos we will discuss throughout today’s article):

 Priced a good deal higher than the other keyboards ($2,599), the Roland DP 90 doesn’t disappoint.

 The feel of the keys on this digital piano is highly realistic.
 Roland uses their PHA-4 Premium keyboard, which includes escapement and a simulated ivory feel on the white keys that helps combat fingers slipping off during play.

 The escapement on the keyboard is a mechanical feature found on acoustic grand pianos that allows for rapid, repeated keystrokes.
 It gives keys a distinct “clicking” feel as you press to the bottom.
 On the DP 90, it adds to the realism of the action.
 This keyboard still has the weight and mass that is needed to feel like a real piano, but Roland has managed to make the keys quieter.

 All digital pianos and keyboards have some level of mechanical noise when the keys are pressed, but the DP 90 has gotten rid of the worst of it.
 The quieter PHA-4 Premium keyboard creates a more enjoyable environment, especially when headphones are being used.